KIZI/InBeat/doc/extensions.md

 interaction.session.attributes = {};
 ```

-Developers should create their own implementations of transformations from their input format to the required format
+Developers should create their own implementations of transformations from their input format to the required format,

 Example:
 ```javascript